Skip to main content Skip to main navigation

 • High-voltage electric lines are always at or near the top of the pole.
 These lines are usually found along neighborhood streets, but they may also be located in backyards or across open fields.

-• A low-voltage electric line is located several feet below the high-voltage line.
+• Low-voltage electric lines are located several feet below high-voltage lines.

-• The low-voltage line attaches to your service weather head (a protective device is located where the line is to your residence.)
+• The low-voltage line attaches to your service weather head (a protective device located where the line connects to your residence.)

 different types of power lines

-Important Note: During or after any storm event, consider all downed wires to be energized and dangerous, including telephone, fiber optic, and cable TV wires.
+Important Note: During or after any storm event, consider all downed wires to be energized and dangerous—including telephone, fiber optic, and cable TV wires.
 They may be in contact with energized electric wires that are not within your view.
-To report downed electric wires, please call 1-800-465-1212.
+Stay away and report downed electric wires, by calling us at 1-800-465-1212.